SAP Negotiations

 You can even explicitly tell SAP, โ€œWe plan to decide by December,โ€ to set expectations.
 Closer to quarter-end, signal that you’re prepared to push it through for signature if they meet your requirements (price/terms).

-That will get their management interested and potentially improve the offer.
+That will capture their management’s interest and potentially improve the offer.
 Always monitor SAPโ€™s fiscal schedule and use phrases like, โ€œWe know year-end is important for SAP โ€“ itโ€™s important for us too; letโ€™s make this a win-win.โ€

-This subtly reminds them that you know the game.
+This subtly reminds them that you’re familiar with the game.
 However, remain ready to walk if needed โ€“ you donโ€™t want to be so tied to quarter-end that you accept a bad deal.
 The leverage should flow to you, not create another dependency.

 8. Use Benchmarking and Third-Party Expertise (Know the Market Rates)